GSA/openacr/docs/CLI.md

 The tests also generates output that is stored in the `output` directory but is not tracked by git.

-### Stylesheet
+### USWDS Design System and stylesheets

+The HTML output comes with and uses styles from the [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/).

-The HTML output also includes two stylesheets that provide a base styling for the OPAT:
+The output also includes two stylesheets that provide additional styling for the OPAT:

-- `opat.css` is provided base styling.
+- `opat.css` has customization on top of the USWDS design system.
-- `custom.css` provided to add any customizations to the base styling.
+- `custom.css` provided to add any additional customizations.

 ## OPATs